-Information contained within the Terrestrial Flora Assessment Report (Umwelt 2022), the Preliminary Translocation Management Plan for Cycas megacarpa (Attachment J of the Preliminary Documentation) and the Cycas megacarpa Species Management Plan (Attachment E of the Preliminary Documentation) have been used to inform and develop this plan for the Project.
-Three distinct boundaries are presented that are relevant to the Project and this management plan including:
+Information contained within the Terrestrial Flora Report (Umwelt 2022), have been used to inform and develop this plan for the Project.
+Four distinct boundaries are presented that are relevant to the Project and this management plan including:

-- Study Area: refer to Section 1.1.1. - Development Corridor: refer to Section 1.1.2. - Disturbance Footprint: refer to Section 1.1.3.
+- Study Area: refer to Section 1.1.1. - Ground-truthed Mapping Extent: refer to Section 1.1.2. - Development Corridor: refer to Section 1.1.3. - Disturbance Footprint: refer to Section 1.1.4.